charliewheate98/Neural-Network/What is this project?.md

 Also the overall gradient is stronger for tanh, then sigmoid (derivates(rate of change) are steeper).
 Therefore a more accurate target near the end of the training passes.

-Now its more than likely this output will be correct, so we do a process known as gradient descent and get the net error which is the gradient/range of the target output and the output the network gave us.
+Now its more than likely this output will NOT be correct, so we do a process known as gradient descent and get the net error which is the gradient/range of the target output and the output the network gave us.
 I then back propagated to the hidden/middle layer and performed the operations again including this gradient value in the calculation giving me a new value closer to what I expect due to the net error value.